 The church dates mainly from the 15th century, when it was rebuilt at the expense of the powerful Paston family, who had a town house on nearby Elm Hill.
 John Paston (1421-1466) is buried in the south transept.
 The headstops on the large south transept window are believed to depict John Paston and his wife.
 The only monument inside the church to survive is that of Matthew Goss (d.
 1779).

-One of the best features are the large Perpendicular windows, which let in so much light that the interior seems more spacious and airy than it actually is.
+One highlight is the large Perpendicular windows, which let in so much light that the interior seems more spacious and airy than it actually is.
 The tower and chancel are slightly earlier; they were rebuilt around 1431 by Thomas Ingham.
 The chancel had to be rebuilt again in 1604 after it collapsed.

 The oddly truncated tower is capped with a pyramidal roof put on in 1906 after the belfry was pulled down.
 With all that renovation it is perhaps surprising that both north and south doors are original, dating to around 1460.
 The south porch, which acts as the main entrance, was erected in 1497 by Nicholas Ingham, whose grave lies inside the porch.

 The nave has a lovely timber roof decorated with gilded figures.
 The beams lead to more gilded roof bosses, the central one being a depiction of Christ in Judgment.
-There is a 15th century font wit an etremely attractive cover carved in 1605 in the form of an open-work steeple.
+There is a 15th-century font wit an extremely attractive cover carved in 1605 in the form of an open-work steeple.
 There are fragments of medieval glass gathered in the east window.